 Weight: 45g / 1.59oz (without battery)

-If a light will headstand, I’ll show it here (usually the third photo).
-If a light will tailstand, I’ll show that here, too (usually the fourth photo).
+If the flashlight will headstand, I’ll show it here (usually the third photo).
+If the flashlight will tailstand, I’ll show that here, too (usually the fourth photo).

 Here’s the test light with the venerable Convoy S2+.
 Mine’s a custom “baked” edition Nichia 219b triple.
 A very nice 18650 light.

 And here’s the light beside my custom engraved TorchLAB BOSS 35, an 18350 light.
-I reviewed the aluminum version of that light in both 35 and 70 format.
+I reviewed the aluminum version of that light in both 35 and 70 formats.

 Here’s the H04 Mini RC with another 18350 headlamp I reviewed recently – the Acebeam H17.
 Great headlamp!
 Notice it’s much taller than the H04 Mini, though.
 Interestingly they have practically the same clip.
-If you were looking to buy tow 18350 headlamps, the H04R Mini and H17 would be a very good combo!
+If you were looking to buy two 18350 headlamps, the H04R Mini and H17 would be a very good combo!

 Here are some of my Skilhunt headlamps.
 I don’t think this is all of them, actually, but it’s what I could grab.
 The flappy door ones….
 I get it.
 It’s neat and probably super practical but… It’s just something to break, I think.